What is Chiropractic?

 MANAGEMENT OF JOINT DYSFUNCTION LONG TERM

-As mentioned above vertebral subluxations are caused by unavoidable repetitive activities with poor biomechanics, postural strain from work or activities of daily living that put repetitive micro trauma into the joints, etc. Therefore, subluxations are inevitable and will occur with our busy and active lifestyles; it is just a matter of time.
+Vertebral subluxations are caused by unavoidable repetitive activities and are exacerbated by poor biomechanics, and postural strain that put repetitive micro-trauma into the joints, etc. Therefore, subluxations are inevitable and will occur with our busy and active lifestyles; it is just a matter of time.
 Most acute complaints or injuries will require a treatment plan of several visits per week for several weeks.
 However, once proper healing is achieved, function is restored, and symptoms are alleviated visits are lessened with the goal of maintaining the progression with regular chiropractic care.
 Once this has been attained treatment is typically considered wellness or maintenance care and this is where our patients begin to experience true health.
-A nice benefit of maintenance care is that it will decrease the overall number of patients visits over time as well as the total cost of maintaining your health.
-It is very important for patients to follow their treatment plans as prescribed by their chiropractor in order to achieve long lasting results, as the effects of the adjustment are cumulative.
+It is very important for patients to follow their treatment plans as prescribed by their chiropractor in order to achieve long-term results, as the effects of the adjustment are cumulative.